oicr-gsi/robust-paper/README.md

 * Any alternatives that you've built-in, e.g. compress results, use a different
 * calculation, verbose output, etc.

-When the software starts, it should echo all parameters and software versions to standard out or a log file.
+When the software starts, it should echo all parameters and software versions to standard out or a log file alongside the results.
 This feature supports greater reproducibility because any result can be replicated with only the previous output files as reference.

 You can set reasonable default values to reduce the length of the execution command as long as any parameters given on the command line override those